jadielmwangi/-personal-blogging-website/README.md

 ## User Stories
-These are the behaviours/features that the application implements for use by a user.

 As a user I would like to:
 *  view the blog posts on the site
+* sign in to the blog and see random quotes on the sitend
 *  comment on blog posts
-*  view the most recent posts
 *  receive an email alert when a new post is made by joining a subscription.
-*  see random quotes on the site
-* sign in to the blog.
 * create a blog from the application.
-* delete comments that I find insulting or degrading.
 * update or delete blogs I have created.

 ## live link

-## SetUp / Installation Requirements
+## SetUp and nstallations
 ### Prerequisites
 * python3.6
 * pip